 Bi 189.
 The Cell Cycle.
 6 units (2-0-4); third term.
 Prerequisites: Bi 8 and Bi 9.
 The course covers the mechanisms by which eukaryotic cells control their duplication.
 Emphasis will be placed on the biochemical processes that ensure that cells undergo the key events of the cell cycle in a properly regulated manner.
 Instructor: Dunphy.

 BE/Bi/NB 203.
 Introduction to Programming for the Biological Sciences Bootcamp.
-6 units; summer.
+6 units.
 For course description, see Bioengineering.

 Bi/CNS/NB 216.
 Behavior of Mammals.
 6 units (2-0-4); first term.
 A course of lectures, readings, and discussions focused on the genetic, physiological, and ecological bases of behavior in mammals.
 A basic knowledge of neuroanatomy and neurophysiology is desirable.
 Instructor: Allman.
-Given in alternate years; not offered 2016–17.
+Given in alternate years; offered 2019–20.

 Bi/CNS/NB 217.
 Central Mechanisms in Perception.
 6 units (2-0-4); first term.
 Reading and discussions of behavioral and electrophysiological studies of the systems for the processing of sensory information in the brain.
 Instructor: Allman.
-Given in alternate years; offered 2016–17.
+Given in alternate years; not offered 2019–20.

 Bi/CNS/NB 220.
 Genetic Dissection of Neural Circuit Function.
 6 units (2-0-4); second term.
-This advanced course will discuss the emerging science of neural “circuit breaking” through the application of molecular genetic tools.
+Prerequisites: Bi/CNS/NB/Psy 150 or equivalent.
+Open to advanced (junior or senior) undergraduates only and with instructor permission.
+This advanced course will discuss the emerging science of neural "circuit breaking" through the application of molecular genetic tools.
 These include optogenetic and pharmacogenetic manipulations of neuronal activity, genetically based tracing of neuronal connectivity, and genetically based indicators of neuronal activity.
 Both viral and transgenic approaches will be covered, and examples will be drawn from both the invertebrate and vertebrate literature.
-Interested students who have little or no familiarity with molecular biology will be supplied with the necessary background information.
+Interested CNS or other graduate students who have little or no familiarity with molecular biology will be supplied with the necessary background information.
 Lectures and student presentations from the current literature.
 Instructor: Anderson.
+Not offered 2019–20.

 Bi/BE 227.
 Methods in Modern Microscopy.
 12 units (2-6-4); second term.
 Prerequisites: Bi/BE 177 or a course in microscopy.
-Bi/BE 177 may be taken concurrently with this course.
 Discussion and laboratory-based course covering the practical use of the confocal microscope, with special attention to the dynamic analysis of living cells and embryos.
 Course will begin with basic optics, microscope design, Koehler illumination, and the principles of confocal microscopy as well as other techniques for optical sectioning such as light sheet fluorescence microscopy (also called single plane illumination microscopy, SPIM).
 During the class students will construct a light sheet microscope based on the openSPIM design.
 Alongside the building of a light sheet microscope, the course will consist of semi-independent modules organized around different imaging challenges using confocal microscopes.
 Early modules will include a lab using lenses to build a cloaking device.
 Most of the early modules will focus on three-dimensional reconstruction of fixed cells and tissues.
 Later modules will include time-lapse confocal analysis of living cells and embryos.
 Students will also utilize the microscopes in the Beckman Institute Biological Imaging Facility to learn more advanced techniques such as spectral unmixing and fluorescence correlation spectroscopy.
-No prior experience with confocal microscopy will be assumed; however, a basic working knowledge of microscopes is highly recommended.
-Preference is given to graduate students who will be using confocal microscopy in their research.
+Enrollment is limited.
 Instructor: Collazo.
-Given in alternate years; not offered 2016–17.
+Given in alternate years; offered 2019–20.

 Ge/Bi 244.
 Paleobiology Seminar.
 6 units (3-0-3).
 For course description, see Geological and Planetary Sciences.